postmanlabs/newman-dashboard/README.md

 newman-dashboard
 ```

-You can also choose to daemonize the dashboard using the `--daemonize` command.
+You can also choose to daemonize the dashboard using the `--daemonize` flag.

 The dashboard frontend would now be visible on `http://localhost:5001/`